aksh-josh/parshva-jeweller-vto/README.md

 So I built two things on top of a normal jewelry catalog:
 - a virtual try-on that overlays jewelry onto your live webcam feed using face/hand landmark detection, so you can actually see it on yourself before buying
-- a recommendation engine that combines a CLIP visual embedding (what does it look like) with a GNN trained on how pieces are actually paired (what goes with what), instead of just nearest-neighbour similarity
+- a Suggestion engine that combines a CLIP visual embedding (what does it look like) with a GNN trained on how pieces are actually paired (what goes with what), instead of just nearest-neighbour similarity